pluskal-lab/DreaMS/README.md

 embs = dreams_embeddings('data/examples/example_5_spectra.mgf')
 ```

-The resulting `dreams_embeddings` object is a matrix with 5 rows and 1024 columns, representing 5 1024-dimensional DreaMS representations for 5 input spectra stored in the `.mgf` file.
+The resulting `embs` object is a matrix with 5 rows and 1024 columns, representing 5 1024-dimensional DreaMS representations for 5 input spectra stored in the `.mgf` file.

 ## Work in progress
 - [ ] Wrap the repository into a pip package.